BuildPool

 where to find me

-Longer pieces — how prompting shifts model-by-model and industry-by-industry — go out on Substack.
-Short takes land on X. The product itself, BuildPool, lives on this site; the packs are on Gumroad.
+Longer pieces — how prompting shifts model-by-model and industry-by-industry — go out on Substack and Medium.
+Short takes land on X. For direct lines, I'm on WhatsApp at +44 7576 522769.
+The product itself, BuildPool, lives on this site; the packs are on Gumroad.
 No Discord, no newsletter course, no webinar funnel.

 Scaffold a project →Browse packsneither requires trusting a guru